ssloy/ssloy.github.io/docs/banana/rk2.md

 # Between Two Seconds, Things Happen

+An inverse problem always has this structure:

+* You choose parameters θ (e.g. g, wind, drag)
+* You simulate forward to get a trajectory
+* You compare simulation to data
+* You adjust θ

+So what you are really optimizing is: θ  ↦  Integrator(θ)

+This means: Any numerical error in the forward solver becomes part of the inverse problem.

+Halving Δt halves Euler’s error, but quarters RK2’s error.

+RK2 stabilizes inverse problems by preventing numerical error from masquerading as physics.

 ## Solving ordinary differential equations

 Let us consider an ordinary differential equation (ODE) of the form